traefik-proxy-boilerplate

 Change acme to zero ssl

-Signup for the free plan and generate the kid and hmacEncoded values in the developer section. https://app.zerossl.com/developer
+Signup for the free plan and generate the kid and hmacEncoded values in the developer section at https://app.zerossl.com/developer

 certificatesResolvers: